Texas Health and Human Services Commission

 All members must pay the room and board charges to be eligible for Assisted Living (AL).
 Room and board cannot be waived, but an AL facility may choose to accept an individual for a lower amount.
 STAR+PLUS Waiver (SPW) policy does not direct the facility to accept or reject the individual.
 The room and board charge is based on the Supplemental Security Income federal benefit rate (FBR), minus a personal needs allowance of $85.
 This is a set rate unless there is a change in the FBR.
 Generally, the FBR only changes annually on January 1.
 The room and board charge is adjusted accordingly based on that change.
 For the initial month of entry, the monthly rate is divided by the number of days in that month, then multiplied by the number of days the member is in the facility.
 See Appendix VI, Calculation of Copayment and Room and Board for SPW Members, for calculations.
 The member must be notified of the initial amount of room and board to pay and the ongoing amount of room and board to pay.

 The amount of copayment the member is required to pay is determined by Medicaid for the Elderly and People with Disabilities (MEPD) staff through use of the MEPD copayment worksheet.
 The MEPD specialist makes the determination of the amount available.
 The managed care organization (MCO) communicates the amount of copayment each member is to pay the provider.

-The STAR+PLUS Support Unit coordinator sends Form 2065-D, Notification of STAR+PLUS Program Services, to the member.
+The Program Support Unit specialist sends Form 2065-D, Notification of STAR+PLUS Program Services, to the member.
 Once received, the MCO sends a copy to the assisted living facility, detailing the first month's copayment amount and the subsequent months' amounts.

 7242 Personal Leave